 While this is all great fun to install, change around and tweak, these systems can become rather expensive.
 I suggest drawing your planned system on paper several times before hitting the hardware store, Each individual component is quite cheap and will last forever but mistakes resulting in the purchase of unnecessary pieces can add up.
 Plan well and think ahead.
 I do recommend, though, buying a couple of extra t-pieces and 90 degree corners at the start.
 Having a couple of each of these spare means that you can easily and quickly adapt that section that you didn’t quite get right the first time.

 Sometimes clips will get stressed, knocked about or otherwise damaged.
+They can get brittle after years in the Sun.
 It pays to check visually check them.
 If you don’t and your system has high water pressure, the pipe could pop off a joiner and waste a lot of water.

 Filters simply unscrew at the top.
 Then you can slide out the plastic mesh insert and give it a rinse.
 Filters positioned where a system joins mains water rarely need cleaning but those in between sections on the ground can pick up a lot of debris (especially if you keep forgetting and burying them under mulch like I do) and should be checked quarterly.

 Drippers can be taken apart and cleaned.
 There are ‘easy clean’ versions of most sizes with a top that screws off for a rinse.
 Other varieties let you screw off the top but there is a solid or perforated rubber or plastic disc inside them that you must be careful not to lose (that’s the bit that regulates the water flow).
 This just pops out of the dripper and you can give it a quick rinse.